Donegal families asked to join search for Ireland's Best Banana Dessert creation

 More News

-Television cook, Donal Skehan is on a mission to find Ireland’s best banana dessert creation .
-Pictured helping him launch the initiative are are siblings Ellie (9) and Ryan (7) Connor
+National Banana Day & television cook, Donal Skehan is on a mission to find Ireland’s best banana dessert with siblings Ellie (9) and Ryan (7) Connor.

-Catriona Sweeney and Frainc Mac Cionnaith celebrating CLG Beart's Silver Fondúireacht Sheosaimh Mhic Dhonncha award.

-Fergal Meehan, head of sales and support – Public Sector at Paradyn, pictured at Lough Eske with Sean Dunnion, project leader Information Systems at Donegal County Council
+John, left, tests his skill as a co-driver and his nerve in the passenger seat as rally driver Gavin Kelly test-runs his car in the isolated splendour of Cashelnagor in County Donegal.

 Subscribe or register today to discover more from DonegalLive.ie